-Audit Committee The Audit Committee is a separately designated standing Committee of the Board established in accordance with Section 3(a)(58)(A) of the Exchange Act.
-Momboro Membership: Members: Steven M. Sterin, Chair Lisa A. Davis Our Board has determined that all members are independent directors as defined by the NYSE rules and Rule 10A-3 of the Exchange Act.
-Deanna L. Goodwin Our Board has determined that all of the members are financially literate.
-Meetings in 2020: 4 Our Board has determined that each of Mr. Sterin and Ms. Goodwin is an "audit committee financial expert" as described in Item 407(d)(5) of Regulation S-K. Primary Responsibilities: Recommend, through the Board, to the stockholders on the appointment and termination of our independent auditors; Review the proposed scope and results of the independent auditors' audit; Review and approve the independent auditors' audit and non-audit services rendered; Approve the audit fees to be paid (subject to authorization by our stockholders to do so); Review accounting and financial controls with the independent auditors and our financial and accounting staff; Recognize and prevent prohibited non-audit services; Establish procedures for complaints received by us regarding accounting matters; Oversee internal audit functions; Oversee the resource and reserve process, including the external reporting of resource and reserve information; and Review and approve the report of the Audit Committee that SEC rules require to be included in this Proxy Statement.
-The Audit Committee Charter: Was approved by the Board on May 9, 2011 (as amended on April 3, 2012 further updated on May 2, 2019 and further updated on June 10, 2020) and is reviewed annually; and Is available under the Corporate Governance link on the Investors' page of our website at www.kosmosenergy.com.
-The information on our website is not incorporated by reference into this Proxy Statement.
-The Report of the Audit Committee is set forth on page 24 of this Proxy Statement.
+The Audit Committee is a separately designated standing Committee of the Board established in accordance with Section 3(a)(58)(A) of the Exchange Act.

+- Our Board has determined that all members are independent directors as defined by the NYSE rules and Rule 10A-3 of the Exchange Act. - Our Board has determined that all of the members are financially literate. - Our Board has determined that each of Mr. Sterin, Mr. Stice, and Ms. Moræus Hanssen is an "audit committee financial expert" as described in Item 407(d)(5) of Regulation S-K.

+- Recommend, through the Board, to the stockholders on the appointment and termination of our independent auditors: - Review the proposed scope and results of the independent auditors' - Review and approve the independent auditors' audit and non-audit services rendered; - Approve the audit fees to be paid (subject to authorization by our stockholders to do so); - Review accounting and financial controls with the independent auditors and our financial and accounting staff; - Recognize and prevent prohibited non-audit services; - Establish procedures for complaints received by us regarding accounting matters; - Oversee internal audit functions; - Oversee the resource and reserve process, including the external reporting of resource and reserve information; - Review and approve the report of the Audit Committee that SEC rules require to be included in this Proxy Statement; and - Oversee information and cybersecurity risks, including receiving updates from company executives on information security matters at least quarterly and more often as necessary.